Renadyousef/SWE485-Project-Group1/README.md

-# Spam Email Detection – SWE485
+# Spam Advice System and Detection  – SWE485

 ## Why We Chose This Topic
 We chose this project because phishing and spam emails are one of the most common cybersecurity threats today.